Location: Eastern Switzerland

 A loop hike thorough lovely meadows to the overlook at Mout da l’Hom and then the summit of Piz Clunas with panoramic views of the high peaks towering above the Lower Engadine Valley and beyond.

 Distance: 6.8 - 10.4 miles (One Way)

-Rugged peaks, panoramic views, lovely meadows and a chance to see wildlife are the scenic rewards of this great hike, one of the best in the Swiss National Park, visiting Val Minger and Val Plavna.
+Panoramic views of rugged peaks, two beautiful valleys and a chance to see wildlife are the scenic rewards of this great hike, one of the best in the Swiss National Park, visiting Val Minger and Val Plavna.

 Distance: 9.4 - 13.5 miles (One Way)

 This long, demanding hike visits three scenic valleys and crosses a panoramic pass with splendid views of the high peaks of the Silveretta Alps and Engadine Dolomite Mountains.